 Correction: Nuclear Safety-Nebraska story

 OMAHA, Neb.
 (AP) — In a story Nov.
-14 about a hydrogen leak at Cooper nuclear power plant in southeastern Nebraska, The Associated Press reported erroneously that the leak was in a turbine.
-The leak was in a main turbine generator
+15 about a hydrogen leak at Cooper nuclear power plant in southeastern Nebraska, The Associated Press reported erroneously that the leak was in a turbine.
+The leak was in a main turbine generator.

 A corrected version of the story is below:

-Workers find hydrogen leak at Cooper Nuclear power plant
+Workers repair hydrogen leak at Cooper Nuclear power plant

 The plant near Brownville, Nebraska, continued operating after the leak was found Tuesday morning.

 The utility notified regulators about the problem, and issued what the Nuclear Regulatory Commission calls a notice of unusual event.